4 policemen killed in terrorist attack in northwest Pakistan | Law-Order

 He also urged the KP government to provide a compensation package to the families of martyred police personnel.

-Foreign Minister Bilawal Bhutto Zardari also condemned the killing police personnel by the terrorists.
+Foreign Minister Bilawal Bhutto Zardari also condemned the killing of the police personnel by the terrorists.

 ''Attacks on security forces and police personnel in KP are worrying,” he said.
 “Terrorists should be chased and brought to justice.''
 The Chief Minister of Khyber Pakhtunkhwa province, Mehmud Khan, described Sunday's attack as an act of cowardice and sought an immediate report from the provincial police chief.